 as it reasonably requires for the performance of its functions.

-[Section 26GQ inserted by No. 49 of 2000 s.
-44; amended by No. 38 of 2007 s.
+[Section 26GQ inserted: No. 49 of 2000 s.
+44; amended: No. 38 of 2007 s.
 101(1).]

 26GR.
 Remuneration of committee members

 Members of a committee are entitled to such remuneration and allowances as the Minister determines on the recommendation of the Public Sector Commissioner.